kedacore/keda/CREATE-NEW-SCALER.md

 ### GetMetrics

 This is the key function of a scaler; it returns a value that represents a current state of an external metric (e.g. length of a queue).
 The return type is an `ExternalMetricValue` struct which has the following fields:
 - `MetricName`: this is the name of the metric that we are returning.
+The name should be unique, to allow setting multiple (even the same type) Triggers in one ScaledObject, but each function call should return the same name.
 - `Timestamp`: indicates the time at which the metrics were produced.
 - `WindowSeconds`: //TODO
 - `Value`: A numerical value that represents the state of the metric.
 It could be the length of a queue, or it can be the amount of lag in a stream, but it can also be a simple representation of the state.